Skip to main content

 A plain cron fires the full routine — including its LLM steps — on every tick, even when there is nothing worth the model’s attention.
 A wake gate fixes that: the schedule references an agentless probe routine, the scheduler runs the probe first on each tick (free of LLM spend by the agentless guarantee), and the main routine fires only when the probe’s final output is truthy.
 Same falsy rule as step if: conditions — empty, false, 0, null, nil, no, off (case-insensitive) skip the tick; anything else wakes the routine.

 This gives schedules a cost ladder: agentless schedule (always free) → wake-gated schedule (probe free, LLM only on signal) → plain schedule (today’s default, unchanged).
-A freshly-seeded workspace ships a working example: the Demo: feed watch — wake on change schedule runs the agentless feed-watch-probe every 15 minutes and only wakes feed-change-report (an agent routine) when the watched feed drifts from its baseline.
-Point the probe’s url/expected_items inputs at your own endpoint to make it real.
-Semantics worth knowing:
+A freshly-seeded workspace ships the routines for this pattern unscheduled: feed-watch-probe (agentless) and feed-change-report (agent routine).
+Wire them together yourself to see it work:

 • The probe must be agentless: true, live in the same workspace, and can’t be the schedule’s own routine — all validated when the schedule is saved.